CD Vasco da Gama: Present years

 Undaunted, from the mid 1990s, under the leadership of Nõel da Lima Leitão, the club appointed former S.L.
 Benfica star Zeca Miglietti as coach for its training programme.
 His hard work saw the Club reach the quarterfinal phase of the KBL Federation Cup and among the contenders for qualification to the Premier Division National League.
 British coach Bob Bootland took charge of the club in mid-90s and worked until 1998.

 For several years, Vasco emerged as one of the strongest sides in Goan football and they are well known for signing some quality foreigners.
 Signing players form Uzbekistan by them were one of the hot topics as they roped in some players including Yorqin Nazarov, Anvar Jabborov, Ravshan Teshabaev, Azamat Abduraimov, Sherzod Nazarov, Kashimov Awazbek.

-Vasco has participated in the National Football League II or the second division for several times and in the 1999–00 season, they emerged as runners-up.
+Vasco has participated in the National Football League II for several times, and in the 1999–00 season they emerged as runners-up.
+In the 2001–02 NFL season, the club secured third place, in which Vasco striker Rui Wanderley Weis scored 12 goals.
 In the 2002–03 National Football League, Vasco finished third on league table and they thrashed HAL SC 8–0, making it the biggest ever win for the club on margin.
 In September 2000, they reached final of Tirur All-India Football Tournament in Tirur, Kerala, but finished as runners-up, losing 5–4 to Indian Bank Recreational Club.
+The club took part in E. K. Nayanar Memorial Gold Cup in 2007 and faced Pakistan XI and Ghanaian side Nania in group stages.

-Vasco debuted in the I-League during the 2008–09 season, but it was a though time for them as they finished on bottom of the league table with 10 points in 22 matches.
-Vasco last competed in the top flight of domestic football; I-League, during the 2009–10 season.
+Vasco debuted in the I-League during the 2008–09 season, but finished bottom of the table with 10 points in 22 matches.
+Vasco last competed in the top flight of domestic football during the 2009–10 season.
 In the 2010 I-League 2nd Division, Vasco entered into the final round, achieving third place with 13 points from 7 matches.
+In 2012, Serbian manager Davor Beber was appointed head coach.
 For the first time in history, Vasco got relegated from Goa Professional League in 2012–13 Goa Professional League season.
 In August 2018, they roped in former India international Micky Fernandes as their new head coach.

 In the 2020–21 season, Goa Football Association held the qualifying tournament through Goa Professional League.
 After no interest from winners and runners-up, Vasco requested to the state association for nomination for the 2021–22 I-League 2nd Division.